swelborn/tomopyui/docs/install.md

 :::{note}

 I have only tested this on Windows machines.
-If someone would like to write up a "for Dummys" install instructions for Linux or Mac, be my guest.
+If someone would like to write up install instructions for Linux or Mac, be my guest.

 :::